ayeshajehangir.net

 My New Book

 Drawing on the frameworks of peace journalism, this book offers new insights into the Pakistani media coverage of Afghan refugees and their forced repatriation from Pakistan.
 I examine the political, social and economic forces that influence and govern the reporting practices of journalists covering the protracted refugee conflict between Pakistan and Afghanistan.
+I developed original framing taxonomies for analysing representations of war, conflict, and peace, advancing conceptual tools for journalism and media analysis in other contexts.

 This book will appeal to those interested in studying and practicing journalism as a conscientious communicative practice that holds power accountable and elicits the very public it seeks to inform.